opendialogai/core/readme.md

 This is the OpenDialog core package that can be used inside of your conversational application.

 [OpenDialog](https://opendialog.ai) is a conversation management platform and OpenDialog Core provides the key pieces of support required.
+It has been created by the conversational interface and applied AI team at [GreenShoot Labs](https://www.greenshootlabs.com/).

 We will soon be releasing our webchat package that gives you a webchat interface as well as a full Laravel-based application that makes use of OpenDialog core and provides a GUI to manage conversations.

-In the meantime if you would like a preview please [get in touch](mailto:hello@greenshootlabs.com).
+In the meantime if you would like a preview please [get in touch](https://www.greenshootlabs.com/).

 ## Installing